 After a fire damaged most of the Center’s facilities in 1989, the search was on to find a larger home.
 The Nelson-Tebedo Clinic and Food Pantry remained on Cedar Springs Road, while the rest of the organization moved into the former Metropolitan Community Church site on Reagan Street.
 It was renamed the John Thomas LGBT Community Center after the organization’s first executive director.

-To recognize the history of and the struggle for LGBTQ rights in Dallas, the Phil Johnson Historic Archives and Research Library was established at the Community Center in 1994.
+To recognize the history of and the struggle for LGBTQIA+ rights in Dallas, the Phil Johnson Historic Archives and Research Library was established at the Community Center in 1994.
 The Library and Archives were transferred to the University of North Texas in 2012.

 Nutritional services are available at the Center’s Health Campus on Reagan St. which include a food pantry and hot meals program.
 Also available at the Health Campus are HIV case management services and insurance services.